 The Governing Body has the responsibility of setting down general guidelines on standards of behaviour management, and of reviewing their effectiveness.
-The governors support the Head of School in carrying out these guidelines.
-The Head of School has the day-to-day authority to implement the school's policy, but governors may give advice to the headteacher about behavioural concerns.
+The governors support the Headteacher in carrying out these guidelines.
+The Headteacher has the day-to-day authority to implement the school's policy, but governors may give advice to the headteacher about behavioural concerns.
 The headteacher must take this into account when making decisions about matters of behaviour.

-3.2 The role of the Head of School
+3.2 The role of the Headteacher

-To ensure that all members of the school community fulfil their role, the Head of School will act as a link between all stakeholders to promote the development of relationships and the positive, consistent management of behaviour.
+To ensure that all members of the school community fulfil their role, the Headteacher will act as a link between all stakeholders to promote the development of relationships and the positive, consistent management of behaviour.

-It is the responsibility of the Head of School, under the School Standards and Framework Act 1998, to implement the school's Relationship and Behaviour Policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the Head of School to ensure the health, safety and welfare of all children in the school.
+It is the responsibility of the Headteacher, under the School Standards and Framework Act 1998, to implement the school's Relationship and Behaviour Policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
+It is also the responsibility of the Headteacher to ensure the health, safety and welfare of all children in the school.

 All pupils are entitled to an education where they are protected from disruption and can learn in a calm, safe and supportive environment.
-The Head of School can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour which has not improved following in-school sanctions and interventions.
+The Headteacher can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour which has not improved following in-school sanctions and interventions.
 (Taken from Behaviour in Schools, DFE, 2022)